Jon Schaffer: Personal life

 In 1996, while performing in Berlin, Schaffer injured his neck, for which he had surgery in 2000.
 In the early 2000s, he had surgery again, this time for lower-back problems.
 In 2005, Schaffer's daughter was born, whom he credits for giving him "perspective", that he "never had before".

 Besides playing music, Schaffer enjoys studying history and current events, as well as "standing against, and exposing, tyranny".
 He also enjoys riding motorcycles, scuba diving, white water rafting and exercising.
 Schaffer has listed Tom Schaffer, Thomas Jefferson, George Washington, Samuel Adams, Patrick Henry, Stephen Toboz, Steve Harris, Ronnie James Dio, Hansi Kürsch, Aaron Russo, G. Edward Griffin and Ron Paul as people who inspire him.

 In a 2009 interview with InfoWars founder Alex Jones discussing their mutual political views, Schaffer revealed that "My father was a John Birch guy.
 When I was a young child I remember things that he and his friends would talk about, concerning the UN and stuff".

-In a 2025 interview detailing his involvement with the January 6 United States Capitol attack, Schaffer discussed how he became a Christian.
-This was a gradual process of studying the Bible and talking to other inmates while he was incarcerated who had accepted Jesus Christ.
-He eventually received baptism at a church in Florida.
+Schaffer was irreligious for the majority of his life, and had been critical of organized religion and Christianity in particular.
+During his incarceration for his involvement in the January 6 attack, Schaffer began reading the Bible and became interested in converting to Christianity, motivated partially by a falling-out between him and his daughter.
+While living in Florida after his release, he began attending services at several churches in his area, eventually settling on Lakeview Church in Tarpon Springs, whose pastor Tim Miller privately baptized him in his pool.
+Since moving back to Indiana, he has attended services at Cornerstone Church, a non-denominational, premillennial church in Trafalgar.
+Schaffer discussed the details of his conversion in a podcast interview with his church in April 2025.